-All projects that have been commissioned since the start of this year, have included a requirement for enhanced initiatives towards meeting ECCs ambition of a zero-carbon authority.
+All projects that have been commissioned since the start of this year, have included a requirement for enhanced initiatives towards meeting ECCs ambition of a zerocarbon authority.
 We have commenced this journey by requiring all new school projects to include photovoltaic energy creation on the roof.
-I am pleased to be able to report that on the 8 July, ECC D&R members approved the planning application for the rebuilding of Harlowbury School on a new site. this design has extensive photovoltaic on the roof of the building, which incidentally is flat.
+I am pleased to be able to report that on the 8th July, ECC D & R members approved the planning application for the rebuilding of Harlowbury School on a new site. this design has extensive PV on the roof of the building, which incidentally is flat.
 I anticipate that we will be able to bring forward further initiatives to demonstrate our commitment to carbon reduction in future school projects.

-Members may also be aware that currently the DfE are building an entire new secondary school in Harlow from modular components constructed in a factory and delivered to site on the back of lorries.
-The DfE are committed to delivering as many free schools as possible using Modern forms of construction (modular), and ECC are expecting further schools that will be delivered in Essex by the DfE to be modular.'
+Members may also be aware that currently the DFE are building an entire new secondary school in Harlow from modular components constructed in a factory and delivered to site on the back of lorries.
+The DFE are committed to delivering as many free schools as possible using Modern forms of construction (modular), and ECC are expecting further schools that will be delivered in Essex by the DFE to be modular.'

-18. By Councillor Mackrory of the Deputy Leader and Cabinet Member for Infrastructure so that there is a presumption in favour of their introduction which will enable safer walking and cycling in those areas too?
+18. By Councillor Mackrory of the Deputy Leader and Cabinet Member for Infrastructure

 'The successful introduction of 20mph speed limits in our urban centres to facilitate safer walking and cycling is welcomed.
-Will the cabinet member therefore review the current policy for 20mph speed limits in residential areas
+Will the cabinet member therefore review the current policy for 20mph speed limits in residential areas so that there is a presumption in favour of their introduction which will enable safer walking and cycling in those areas too?